 The first mistake is called tampering.
-Merriam-Webster dictionary defines tampering as “interfering so as to weaken or change for the worse”.
+Merriam-Webster dictionary defines tampering as “interfering so as to weaken or change for the worse.”
 Dr. Deming demonstrated the impact of tampering using his well-known funnel experiment.
-Examples of tampering abound; from continuously adjusting machine parameters in order to produce an acceptable product to reaction of Wall Street to news or even reacting to rumors1, this phenomenon can be observed in production processes as well as management processes.
+Examples of tampering abound: from continuously adjusting machine parameters in order to produce an acceptable product, to reaction of Wall Street to news or even reacting to rumors1.
+This phenomenon can be observed in production processes as well as management processes.
 It is the wrong reaction to the type of variation observed!

-I recently published and presented a paper on a tampering experiment at the 2018 American Society for Engineering Education conference, where volunteers in an educational setting performed an experiment.
+I recently published and presented a paper on tampering at the 2018 American Society for Engineering Education conference, where volunteers in an educational setting performed an experiment.
 In this experiment, we asked a team of students to run a catapult (process) without prior knowledge about any learning outcomes.
 The aim of the experiment was to introduce the concept of tampering to engineering students at the undergraduate level.

 As is the case for any process, the catapult has controllable factors that can be set to increase or decrease the distance reached.
 There can also be some variability coming from noise such as slight movements while launching, inspector’s position when reading the distance, among others.
 To summarize, the experiment involved three scenarios:

-(1) Run the process as is – no adjustments allowed
+(1) Run the process as is – no adjustments allowed.